Suraj-tiwari-github/react-course-v3_Notes/01-fundamentals/README.md

 -What is the solution to render the object in jsx, We need to use map to see if we have an object in our data
 - we can render array in jsx, below we will see that
 - map - creates a new array from calling a function for every array element.
+- We can Destructure the object and use them
+- or we can also use the object with its property name, like in this case we have
+- book object right, so {book.title} will work however {book} will not work

 ```js
 const names = ['john', 'peter', 'susan'];